 Take More Walks

-Because it won’t be before long when it gets colder and putting on bulky sweaters, wearing gloves and scarves, putting on that chunky winter coat, and going out of the house becomes a chore.
-My kids love the outdoors so we have to take advantage of the fall weather as much as we could before winter arrives.
+Because it won’t be before long when it gets colder and putting on bulky sweaters & chunky winter coat, and going out of the house becomes a chore.
+If your kids love the outdoors, you have to take advantage of the fall weather as much as you could before winter arrives.
 You can also do a scavenger hunt while doing this fall activity with your toddler to make it more interesting.